What Is Invoice Factoring? How Does It Work?

 • It’s typically expensive: With various fees and relatively high rates, invoice factoring can be costly — especially if customers delay payment.

-• Recourse if unpaid: Since there’s no guarantee that an invoice factoring company will be able to collect on unpaid invoices, they may expect you to pay for or replace the invoice, possibly with additional fees.
+• Recourse if unpaid: Since there’s no guarantee that an invoice factoring company will be able to collect on all your invoices, the company may expect you to buy back the unpaid invoice or replace it with one of equal value.
+Additional fees may apply.

 • Approval may depend on customers: Invoice factoring companies want to ensure they will receive payment on the invoices they purchase from you.
 If your customers have a less-than-perfect repayment history, you may have a more difficult time getting approved.